jthylton/jthylton.github.io/index.md

 ## Work
 - I'm actually looking for work!
 Tutoring and IT are the kinds of work I'm currently looking at, but I'm certainly open to other, more SWE-like avenues.
 I can send my resume upon request to jaron(dot)hylton(at)gmail(dot)com.
 - I used to sell cutlery for CUTCO.
 I was top of my office by the second week.
 I learned a lot about how to observe and reciprocate the needs and desires of the customer into my own speech.
-After another few weeks I felt that I wasn't learning and was sure that I didn't enjoy this kind of work, so I left.
+After another few weeks I left for school at Northeastern.
 - I write and edit.
 I've mostly written/edited relatively short, nonfiction works.
 I do it because it helps me learn more about the topics involved and better my own writing.

 ## SWE